2016 UCI Road World Championships: Courses

 The races primarily started and finished in the capital city of Doha, the home base for the Tour of Qatar.
 The initial plans were to have a flat time trial circuit 10 km, with the men riding it four times, and a larger flat circuit of around 15 km for the road race.
 However, UCI sport and technical director Philippe Chevallier stated in June 2013 that the courses did not meet the requirements for a world championship and it had been decided to construct a hilly purpose-built course, like had been done for the 1980 Summer Olympics.
 Despite this, in February 2014 Sheikh Khalid Bin Ali Al Thani, the president of the Qatar Cycling Federation, said that the organisers would not create a purpose-built course for the World Championships due to a lack of time.

 The route for the Worlds road races was presented in February 2015, which was made up of a loop of 80 km through the desert and a finishing circuit in Doha city centre, including 1.2 km of cobblestones.
-The finishing circuit of 15.2 km on The Pearl-Qatar was used for a stage of February's Tour of Qatar: riders noted that the course was highly technical, going through 24 roundabouts, with stage winner Alexander Kristoff comparing it to a criterium.
+The finishing circuit of 15.2 km on The Pearl Island was used for a stage of February's Tour of Qatar: riders noted that the course was highly technical, going through 24 roundabouts, with stage winner Alexander Kristoff comparing it to a criterium.
 However it was also noted that the lack of long straight sections meant that the effect of the crosswinds frequently occurring in Qatar would be significantly lessened, reducing the race's unpredictability.

 Subsequently, in August 2016 it was reported that the UCI had made changes to the course, increasing the amount of riding through the desert to 151 km and reducing the number of laps of the finishing circuit from eleven down to seven.
 The start of the men's race was also moved to the Aspire Zone, with the riders heading out northwards towards Al Khor and returning to Doha.
 The women started from the Qatar Foundation in Education City, and completed seven laps of the finishing circuit, with a total race distance of 134.1 km.